sydni/auth-workshop/README.md

 ![devpic](https://media.giphy.com/media/xTiQysAAe1IB2jaV56/giphy.gif)

-Make a new web app with the name of your choice and grab that App ID
+Make a new web app with the name of your choice and grab that App ID.

-Now add it into the code where we specified.
+Now add it into the code where we specified in the FaceBookLogin component.
 What else do we need to do?
 We need to define our callback function, or what the website will return after the user is logged in.
 Facebook’s api is nice because it allows you to access some user information, so let’s use that to welcome the user when they log in!

 First step is to name our login function.
 You can call it whatever you want, but we gave it the creative title onFacebookLogin.
 So inside the callback curly braces add the function name.